 Pests are managed through an integrated strategy of prevention, avoidance, monitoring, and suppression (PAMS).
-Pest management must follow NRCS CPS Pest Management Conservation System (Code 595).
 Utilize NOP-allowed pest control materials only when other tactics have not provided needed control.

 Manage animals and manure to prevent contamination of crops, soil, and water resources by nutrients and pathogens.
-Minimize concentrated livestock areas, trailing, and trampling to reduce soil compaction, excess runoff and erosion.
+Minimize concentrated livestock areas, trailing, and trampling to reduce soil compaction, excess runoff, and erosion.